TeddyBears/StarWarsFFG-alternative-UI/README.md

 # Wiki

-See the [wiki](https://github.com/TeddyBears/StarWarsFFG-alternative-UI/wiki/Home) page to have some screenshot
+See the [wiki](https://github.com/TeddyBears/StarWarsFFG-alternative-UI/wiki/Home) to have some screenshots